 Or you could do it yourself on social media and job sites.
 This usually costs around £200-£400 if you use LinkedIn and one job site.

 Estimated average cost: £3,000.

-Obviously, this is the big cost.
-And while it very much depends on what sort of experience you’re looking for, what level you’re hiring at and the contract specifics, you can assume it’ll be in the tens of thousands of pounds.
+Obviously, this is a big cost.
+And while it very much depends on what sort of experience you’re looking for, what level you’re hiring at, and the contract specifics, you can assume it’ll be in the tens of thousands of pounds.
 UK Government figures put the average salary at around £27,600.

 Estimated cost: £27,600.

 Not all companies pay bonuses, but many are starting to come around to the idea as a way of rewarding good work and boosting employee retention.
 Government figures put the average bonus payment as 6% of total pay.

 Every employer has to pay towards their full-time employees’ National Insurance (NI).
 The standard rate of an employer’s Class 1 NI is 13.8% of the total pay.
 This includes bonuses and any overtime.

 Estimated cost: £4,037.